spaceconcordia/rocketry-performance/documentation/drag_model.md

 #### Frontal Reference Area

-The *Frontal Reference Area* is the project area of the rocket perpendicular to the direction of air flow.
+The *Frontal Reference Area* is the projected area of the rocket perpendicular to the direction of air flow.
 For perfectly vertical flight and quiescent air conditions, this is the precise projection of the tip face of the rocket.

+[TODO show figure]

 ### Drag Force and Coefficients